xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

     main()

 ```
-Here the configurations of 2 devices are retrieved in a synchronous manner i.e one after another.
+Here the configurations of 2 devices are retrieved in a synchronous manner i.e. one after another.

 Execute **sync_iosxr_driver.py** file and retrieve the results.
 ```